julianweisbord/FHSAPP/README.md

 NOTE TO MENTION:
 Removed the periods from the users table.

+///DONE///
+add the links to the main.php

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 To do still:
-Add a way to prevent duplicates. add the links to the main.php -- Done add a reset option to settings.php add redirects figure out the adding clubs and sports for the settings.php --> Next meeting
+Add a way to prevent duplicates. add a reset option to settings.php add redirects at the top as headers (really more of a Griffin thing to do) figure out the adding clubs and sports for the settings.php --> Next meeting

 Plan for the rest of the month: